Best Exercise Bike of 2021

 Ease of Setup/Portability

 After purchasing any of these exercise bikes, you will likely have to assemble it yourself, although some sellers offer professional assembly for an additional fee.
 The consumer can assemble all of the bikes we tested without too much difficulty, and all of the parts, hardware, tools, and instructions are included with each model.
-However, the ease of setup and the time needed to complete the process varied depending on the number of steps and the bike's size, shape, and weight.
+However, the ease of setup and the time needed to complete the process varies depending on the number of steps and the bike's size, shape, and weight.
 Our lead tester was able to assemble each bike on his own, though the assistance of another person may be beneficial for the heavier models during this process.
 Once each bike was completed, we measured and weighed them to determine how much space they occupy and for comparison with the manufacturer's specifications.
 We also moved them from our garage to our workout space to get an idea of how easy they are to transport from one place to another.

 The DeskCycle was the clear winner in this metric.
 This simple machine required minimal assembly and was ready to ride in approximately 15 minutes.
 Once assembled, it takes up less than a quarter of the space of the full-size competition and is easy to move around thanks to its lightweight and portable size.
 The next highest-rated model in this metric was the Exerpeutic Folding Upright.
 At 45 minutes, it took us three times longer to assemble than the DeskCycle, but it required fewer steps and was easier than the rest of the competition.
 At just 41 lbs, it's also one of the lightest models we tested, plus it conveniently folds to reduce its footprint for storage.
 We feel it is an excellent option for those who may be limited on space.

-The Yosuda also around 45 minutes to assemble.
+The Yosuda also took around 45 minutes to assemble.
 Unlike the Exerpeutic Folding model, however, it weighs nearly 69 lbs.
 It is still relatively easy to move around on its transport wheels, but it takes up a fair amount more space.
-The Echelon EX-3 and the Schwinn IC4 were both a bit more time consuming to assemble, plus they weigh a whopping 105 and 106 lbs, respectively.
+The Echelon EX-3 and the Schwinn IC4 were both a bit more time-consuming to assemble, plus they weigh a whopping 105 and 106 lbs, respectively.
 It's easy enough to move them around on their transport wheels, but lifting either of them up or down a flight of stairs is definitely a task for two people.

-The Marcy Recumbent ME-709 and the Schwinn 130 Upright took a full hour to assemble.
-The Schwinn tips the scales at 61.5 lbs, yet it is easy enough to move around on most floor surfaces by rolling it on its wheels.
+The Marcy Recumbent ME-709 and the Schwinn 130 Upright took about a full hour to assemble.
+The Schwinn tips the scales at 61 lbs, yet it is easy enough to move around on most floor surfaces by rolling it on its wheels.
 It doesn't collapse or fold for storage, but as an upright model, it has a significantly smaller footprint than a recumbent.
 The Marcy ME-709 is lightweight for a recumbent at just 54.2 lbs, although it has an inherently large footprint as well.
 That said, it is easier to move around and takes up less space than some other recumbent models when its length adjustment is fully compressed.